makefitter/ws-rpi3-hub/README.md

 notify on
 ```

-And then you will get the data.
+And then you will get the data...